pradmat/SQL/README.md

-# SQL Analytics for Supply Chain Optimization
+# SQL Analytics for Atliq

 ### Project Overview:
 This project focuses on optimizing the supply chain operations for **Atliq Hardware** using advanced SQL queries.
 By analyzing sales data, forecasted quantities, and customer behaviors, we derived actionable insights to improve inventory management, predict demand, and calculate financial-year-based sales performance.